Techtonica/curriculum/bootstrap/bootstrap.md

 ### Objective
-**Students will be able to** do something that we'll list here:
+**Students will be able to** create a responsive layout using Bootstrap.
-- Things
-- More things
-- Even more things
-- Even more things

 ### Specific Things To Teach
 - Things about the things